Snap!

 Snap! is a German Eurodance group formed in 1989 by record producers Michael Münzing and Luca Anzilotti.
-The act has undergone several lineup changes over the years, featuring American singers, songwriters, and rappers such as Thea Austin, Turbo B, Niki Haris, and Penny Ford.
-Their most popular hits include "The Power" (1990) and "Rhythm Is a Dancer" (1992), both of which achieved no. 1 in the charts of multiple countries.
+The act has had several lineup changes over the years, featuring American singers, songwriters, and rappers such as Thea Austin, Turbo B, Niki Haris, and Penny Ford.
+Their most popular hits include "The Power" (1990) and "Rhythm Is a Dancer" (1992), both of which topped the charts in multiple countries.

 History

 Previous projects

 Luca Anzilotti and Michael Münzing began collaborating in 1985 in the group Off (Organisation for Fun), alongside Sven Väth.
 They recorded two albums, Organisation for Fun (1988) and Ask Yourself (1989), as well as a series of singles, including "Electrica Salsa", until 1990.

 In 1986, the duo created the side project 16 BIT and found success with their first single, "Where Are You?"
 In 1987, they released the album Inaxycvgtgb for BMG.

 Formation and first album: World Power

 Anzilotti and Münzing officially formed Snap! in 1989, adopting the aliases Benito Benites and John "Virgo" Garrett III, as they believed the public harbored negative preconceived notions about German music.
-Their debut hit, "The Power", featuring American rapper Turbo B and singer Penny Ford, peaked at no. 2 in Germany in April 1990 and remained in that position for five weeks, eventually earning Gold certification for sales of 250,000 units.
+Their debut hit, "The Power", featuring the American rapper Turbo B and singer Penny Ford, peaked at No. 2 in Germany in April 1990 and remained in that position for five weeks, eventually earning Gold certification for sales of 250,000 units.
 The single topped the charts in the United Kingdom, earning a Silver award for sales of 200,000 units.
-In the U.S., it reached no. 2 on the Billboard Hot 100 and was certified Platinum for 1,000,000 units sold.
+In the U.S., it reached No. 2 on the Billboard Hot 100 and was certified Platinum for 1,000,000 units sold.

 Jackie Harris was employed to mime Ford's vocals in "The Power" music video and left the group shortly thereafter, leading Ford to become the full-time lead singer.
-She recorded the second single, "Ooops Up", a reworking of "I Don't Believe You Want to Get Up and Dance (Ooops!)", a 1980 hit by the Gap Band, for which Penny had previously been a backing singer.
-"Oops Up" also reached no. 2 in Germany, spending nine weeks in that position.
-The single entered the top five in the UK, earning another Silver award, and received Gold certification in the U.S. Further hits followed, including the Middle Eastern-influenced "Cult of Snap", which reached no. 3 in Germany and no. 8 in the UK, and "Mary Had a Little Boy", which peaked at no. 4 in Germany and again no. 8 in the UK.
+She recorded the second single, "Ooops Up", a reworking of "I Don't Believe You Want to Get Up and Dance (Ooops!)", a 1980 hit by the Gap Band, for which Ford had previously been a backing singer.
+"Ooops Up" also reached No. 2 in Germany, spending nine weeks in that position.
+The single entered the top five in the UK, earning another Silver award, and received Gold certification in the U.S. There were further hits, including the Middle Eastern-influenced "Cult of Snap", which reached No. 3 in Germany and No. 8 in the UK, and "Mary Had a Little Boy", which peaked at No. 4 in Germany and again No. 8 in the UK.
 The band's debut album, World Power, reached No. 7 in Germany, No. 10 in the UK, and No. 30 in the U.S. It achieved Platinum status in Germany and Gold in the UK and U.S.